temporalio/sdk-ruby/README.md

 #### Activity Context

-Activity classes have access to `Temporal::Activity::Context` via the `activity` method.
+Activity classes have access to `Temporalio::Activity::Context` via the `activity` method.
 Which itself provides access to useful methods, specifically:

 - `info` - Returns the immutable info of the currently running activity